limikael/pixiapp/README.md

 The visible rect will change if the aspect ratio of the window or screen changes, e.g. if the browser window gets resized or if a mobile devices changes orientation from horizontal to landscape.
-To get notifications about when this happens, you can listen to the `resize` event.
+To get notifications about when this happens, we can listen to the `resize` event.